 The main theme of the series is their rivalry in particular.
 No matter what else goes on in this show, it all ultimately boils down to our badass hero and our girly nerd hero wanting to beat the shit out of each other.

 But seriously now, Scryed is basically what you'd get if you took Naruto, Bleach, DBZ and Code Geass, cut out the filler, terrible writing, homoerotic overtones and everything else that brings those shows down and put the gold left over into 26 episodes.
-Speaking of Code Geass, that series was just Scryed after Goro Taniguchi got paid tons of money by Sunrise to add Clamp art, school crap, robots and 25 more episodes.
+Speaking of Code Geass, that series is literally just Scryed after Goro Taniguchi got paid tons of money to add Clamp art, school crap, robots and double the series length for no reason.

 Then there's Ryuho.
 He's the polar opposite of Kazuma in every conceivable way in terms of personality, appearance, powers, back story, etc. Such is the point.
 He's almost as major as Kazuma, though I don't feel like typing a lot about him.
 Just note that he "HATES EVERYTHING EVIL!"